wingjay/BlurImageView/README.md

 ![](https://github.com/wingjay/BlurImageView/blob/master/ReadMe/blurImageView_nm.gif)

+###Playable apk
+You can [Download sample apk](https://github.com/wingjay/blurimageview/blob/master/sample.apk) and play on your phone.
+Try it!

 ###Why I do this?
 This lib is inspired by [Medium](https://medium.com/@wing_jay/thinking-about-the-way-of-loading-picture-by-medium-4adfe792b437) and users love this way of loading pics, Because a beautiful Blurry pic is always better than a blank area or an ugly thumbnail.